-Six parliamentary groups were established in the 12th Saeima.
+Seven parliamentary groups are established in the 13th Saeima.

 If an MP leaves a parliamentary group, he or she does not lose the Saeima mandate but becomes an unaffiliated member of parliament.
 Starting with the 10th Saeima, MPs elected from the same candidate list may belong to only one parliamentary group and may never join another one.